civican/legisinfo/42-1/bills/C-75/bill_text.md

 ### Corrections and Conditional Release Act

-### Section 397
+### Section 394

 Subparagraph (b)(ii) of the definition **sexual offence involving a child** in subsection 129(9) of the `Corrections and Conditional Release Act` is repealed.

-### Section 398
+### Section 395

 Paragraph 1(i) of Schedule I to the Act is repealed.

 ### Contraventions Act

-### Section 399
+### Section 396

 The heading before section 53 of the `Contraventions Act` is replaced by the following:

 ## Undertaking or Release Order

-### Section 400
+### Section 397

 Subsections 50(4) and (5) of the Act are replaced by the following:

-**(4)** A notice of election must have the contents required of a ticket by section 16 and state that, where a defendant entered into, was issued or was given, as the case may be, an undertaking, release order, summons or appearance notice, **the requirement to attend court in accordance with a summons, appearance notice, undertaking or release order**, the conditions in the undertaking or release order and the obligation to appear, for the purposes of the `Identification of Criminals Act`, as required by the summons, appearance notice or undertaking, as the case may be, cease to have effect.
+**(4)** A notice of election must have the contents required of a ticket by section 16 and state that, where a defendant entered into, was issued or was given, as the case may be, an undertaking, release order, summons or appearance notice, the requirement to attend court in accordance with a summons, appearance notice, undertaking or release order, the conditions in the undertaking or release order and the obligation to appear, for the purposes of the `Identification of Criminals Act`, as required by the summons, appearance notice or undertaking, as the case may be, cease to have effect.

-**(5)** **The requirement to attend court in accordance with a summons, appearance notice, undertaking or release order**, the conditions in an undertaking or release order and the obligation to appear, for the purposes of the `Identification of Criminals Act`, as required by a summons, appearance notice or undertaking, as the case may be, that was entered into by, issued to or given to a defendant, cease to have effect on the defendant's being notified of the election.
+**(5)** The requirement to attend court in accordance with a summons, appearance notice, undertaking or release order, the conditions in an undertaking or release order and the obligation to appear, for the purposes of the `Identification of Criminals Act`, as required by a summons, appearance notice or undertaking, as the case may be, that was entered into by, issued to or given to a defendant, cease to have effect on the defendant's being notified of the election.

-### Section 401
+### Section 398

   **(1)** Subsections 53(1) and (2) of the Act are replaced by the following: